contember/docs/docs/reference/admin/pages/defining-pages.md

 title: Pages
 ---

-In order to define pages in Contember Admin, you need to export function components from files in the `admin/pages` directory (or its subdirectory).
+In order to define pages in Contember Interface, you need to export function components from files in the `admin/pages` directory (or its subdirectory).

 In the functions exported from page components, you will usually use one of the prepared page components provided by Contember.
 The most simple is the `GenericPage`: